roryp/weblogic-on-azure/cluster/README.md

 * Click 'Create'.
 * **preview** Ensure "Oracle Enterprise Java" is selected in "Subscription".
 * In the basics blade, for "Project details"
-   * Create and specify a new resource group named weblogic-cafe-cluster-group-`<your suffix>` .
+   * Create and specify a new resource group named weblogic-cafe-group-`<your suffix>` .
    * Select Region '(US) East US'.
 * For "Credentails for Virtual Machines and WebLogic"
    * For the "Password for admin account of VMs", enter 'Secret123456'.